google/earthengine-community/tutorials/beginner's-cookbook/index.md

 ## Functions and mapping

-- A set of instructions to perform a specific task
+- A function is a set of instructions to perform a specific task.
 ```javascript
 function functionName(Arguments) {
 statements;